-- The court may, upon application by any person affected thereby, or, in cases falling under paragraph (c), suo motu- - (a) rescind or vary any judgment granted by it in the absence of the person against whom that judgment was granted; - (b) rescind or vary any judgment granted by it which was void ab origine or was obtained by fraud or by mistake common to the parties; - (c) correct patent errors in any judgment in respect of which no appeal is pending; - (d) rescind or vary any judgment in respect of which no appeal lies. - (2) If a plaintiff in whose favour a default judgment has been granted has agreed in writing that the judgment be rescinded or varied, a court must rescind or vary such judgment on application by any person affected by it.
+- The court may, upon application by any person affected thereby, or, in cases falling under paragraph (c), suo motu- - (a) rescind or vary any judgment granted by it in the absence of the person against whom that judgment was granted; - (b) rescind or vary any judgment granted by it which was void ab origine or was obtained by fraud or by mistake common to the parties; - (c) correct patent errors in any judgment in respect of which no appeal is pending; - (d) rescind or vary any judgment in respect of which no appeal lies. - (2) If a plaintiff in whose favour a default judgment has been granted has consented in writing that the judgment be rescinded or varied, a court may rescind or vary such judgment on application by any person affected by it. - [subsection (2) substituted by section 2(a) of Act 7 of 2017] - (3) (a) Where a judgment debt, the interest thereon at the rate granted in the judgment and the costs have been paid in full, whether the consent of the judgment creditor for the rescission of the judgment has been obtained or not, a court may, on application by the judgment debtor or any other person affected by the judgment rescind that judgment.